Oratory of San Francesco Saverio del Caravita: San Nicola de Forbitoribus

 The current oratory is built over the ruins of the late twelfth century Church of San Nicola de Forbitoribus.
 The earliest reference to San Nicola is in the Ordo of Cencius Camerarius of 1192.

 Forbitoribus apparently refers to the Confraternity of the Forbiciai – the "scissors-makers" and manufacturers of knives.
 It was a common practice in the 12th century for churches to be sponsored by specific guilds or artisans’ associations, such as Saint Benedict of the Kettle-Makers (de Caccabis), Saint Mary of the Blacksmiths (de Ferraris), Saint Nicholas of the Lime Burners (Calcarariorum), Saint Nicholas of the Rope Makers (Funariorum).

 The Church of San Nicola is referenced in a bull of Pope Urban V (1362-1370).

 On 1 September 1405, the church and bell tower were struck by lightning and suffered considerable damage.

-On 14 September 1551, Pope Julius II entrusted the Church to the Camaldolese monks, who established a monastery adjacent to the church dedicated to Saint Anthony of Egypt.
+On 14 September 1551, Pope Julius III entrusted the Church to the Camaldolese monks, who established a monastery adjacent to the church dedicated to Saint Anthony of Egypt.

 By 1631, the Society of Jesus had established itself next door with the Collegio Romano, and sought to expand nearby to accommodate the active sodalities and lay congregations regularly meeting in the College.
 The Jesuits acquired the property from the Camaldolese in exchange for a site near Piazza Venezia.
-The Camaldolese relocated to San Romualdo, and the Jesuits set about demolishing the older church and monastery in favor of a new oratory.
+The Camaldolese relocated to Saint Romuald, and the Jesuits set about demolishing the older church and monastery in favor of a new oratory.